Andrew Hay (British Army officer)

-Major General Andrew Hay (1762 – 14 April 1814) was a British Army officer who served in the American Revolutionary, French Revolutionary and Napoleonic wars.
-He was mortally wounded at the siege of Bayonne on 14 April 1814.
+Major-General Andrew Hay (1762 – 14 April 1814) was a British Army officer who served in the American War of Independence and French Revolutionary and Napoleonic Wars.
+He was mortally wounded at the Battle of Bayonne on 14 April 1814.

 Early career

 Andrew Hay enlisted as an ensign in the 1st regiment of foot, on 6 December 1779.
 He served in the American Revolutionary War and was promoted to lieutenant on 21 July 1781.
 He transferred to the 88th Foot as captain on 24 January 1783 but when the regiment was disbanded after the war, Hay returned to the 1st Foot, maintaining the rank of captain, and inheriting seniority on 17 April 1784.

 From 1787 to December 1795, a period which included the beginning of the French Revolutionary War, Hay was on half-pay, listed as a captain.
 He was promoted to major on 1 September 1794 but remained without a regiment until the 93rd Foot was raised, which he joined on 9 December 1795 and served with in the West Indies, until it was disbanded in 1797.